sdetweil/MMM-Config/README.md

 # customizing the styling

-all css goes in the local.css of the appropriate folder MMM-Config/local.css for configuration MMM-Config/module_installer/local.css for module installation
+all css goes in the local.css of the appropriate folder <br>
+MMM-Config/local.css for configuration<br>
+MMM-Config/module_installer/local.css for module installation

 # styling the configuration page